Mastering Screen

 A More Complex Application

-Suppose I want to run a command in foreground, say ping
+Suppose I want to run a command in foreground, say ping, and keep track of

 its pid if it is running.
 Otherwise the failure message should be logged.